XNote: Benchmarking Automated Community Notes Generation for Image-based Contextual Deception: Introduction

 Recent studies have shown that on social media platforms, image-based posts attract higher user engagement and can be more persuasive than text-only deception~\cite{yang2023visual,dufour2024ammeba,li2020picture,wang2021understanding}.
 Consequently, we focus on image-based deception, which is commonly launched by attackers through two mechanisms~\cite{dufour2024ammeba}: (i) \textit{content} manipulation, where the image itself is fabricated or altered, \ie, via Photoshop~\cite{photoshop} or deepfake tools~\cite{westerlund2019emergence}; and (ii) \textit{context} manipulation (also known as out-of-context, OOC), where an authentic image is paired with misleading text.
 These two types of deception require different mitigation strategies.
 Content manipulation is typically addressed with pixel-level forensics that target AI artifacts or fingerprints~\cite{mirsky2021creation,lin2024detecting}, while context manipulation is addressed by retrieving external evidence to determine the correct context~\cite{qi2024sniffer,yuan2023support}.
 Our work targets \textit{context} manipulation (\ie, contextual deception) because it naturally aligns with the goals of Community Notes.
 Specifically, X's Community Notes guide~\cite{xcommunitynote} emphasizes that helpful notes should satisfy five criteria: (1) credibility: cite high-quality sources; (2) clarity: be easy to understand; (3) relevance: directly address the post’s claim; (4) veracity: provide important context; and (5) neutrality: use neutral or unbiased language.
 Meeting these criteria depends primarily on grounding claims in credible external evidence and clearly conveying corrective context~\cite{de2025supernotes,solovev2025references}, rather than detecting pixel-level manipulation within the image itself.

 Despite extensive research on automated online deception detection, \ie, determining whether the information is true or false~\cite{abdali2024multi,hu2025overview}, little effort has been put into Community Notes generation.
-This gap stems from three practical challenges.
-First, \textbf{dataset limitations:} most existing image-based deception datasets are either synthetic and fail to capture real-world complexity~\cite{luo2021newsclippings,xu2024mmooc,liu2024mmfakebench}, are designed primarily for detection without explanatory notes~\cite{nakamura2019fakeddit,papadopoulos2024verite}, or provide rationales that are not directly usable in a Community Notes-style format~\cite{rangapur2025fin, dufour2024ammeba}.
-Second, \textbf{methodological difficulty:} contextual deception is inherently dynamic, making it hard for pre-trained models to reliably infer the correct context.
-Third, \textbf{evaluation mismatch:} the goal of a note is to improve users’ understanding of the true context of a post, but standard text generation metrics that emphasize grammatical or lexical overlap with reference text do not measure user helpfulness and can misrepresent real-world effectiveness.
+This gap largely stems from the scarcity of datasets: most existing image-based deception datasets are either synthetic and fail to capture real-world complexity~\cite{luo2021newsclippings,xu2024mmooc,liu2024mmfakebench}, are designed primarily for detection without explanatory notes~\cite{nakamura2019fakeddit,papadopoulos2024verite}, or provide rationales that are not directly usable in a Community Notes-style format~\cite{rangapur2025fin, dufour2024ammeba}.
+To address this challenge, we curate a real-world dataset, {\dataset}, consisting of X posts, their corresponding Community Notes, external context retrieved via reverse web search, along with annotations of post topics and deceptive factors.
+We then benchmark a range of frontier large vision language models (LVLMs) on both deception detection and note generation tasks under two settings: (i) a \textit{closed-book} setting, where models rely solely on their internal knowledge, and (ii) a \textit{naive RAG} (retrieval-augmented generation) pipeline that incorporates web search results as additional context, as shown in Figure~\ref{fig:xcomm_example}(b).
+Our contributions are summarized as follows: \begin{itemize} \item We curate {\dataset}, a real-world dataset for automated Community Notes generation, containing X posts, ground-truth Community Notes, external context, and detailed annotations of topics and manipulation factors. \item We perform comprehensive evaluations on both deception detection and note generation tasks, comparing multiple frontier LVLMs under closed-book and retrieval-augmented settings, as well as an end-to-end approach (SNIFFER~\cite{qi2024sniffer}) and a commercial system (GPT-5~\cite{gpt}). \end{itemize}